HKCLR2021/ZD-MXXP-485-Stepper-Motor-Driver/README.md

 ### As a ROS2 package

-for some reason the colcon package for this stepper motor driver was named `heatchamber_control`
+the colcon package for this stepper motor driver was named `zdxxmp_controller`

 assume your code is checked out at `~/your/colcon_ws/src/ZD-MXXP-485-Stepper-Motor-Driver`